Benefits; voluntary shared work, amendments to chs 23 to 25

 24.58(7) Employer requirements.

 a.
-For each week that a voluntary shared work employer has an active plan, the work share employer shall submit a certification of hours worked by employees covered by an approved work share plan in the form or manner directed by the department for each employee covered by the employer's approved work share plan.
+For each week that a voluntary shared work employer has an active plan, the voluntary shared work employer shall submit a certification of hours worked by employees covered by an employer's approved work share plan in the form or manner directed by the department for each employee covered by the employer's approved work share plan.

 Item 9.
 Amend paragraph 25.8(2)"b," introductory paragraph, as follows: